psiz-org/psiz/README.rst

 What's in a name?
 -----------------
-The name PsiZ (pronounced like the word *size*) is meant to serve as shorthard for the term *psychological embedding*.
-The greek letter Psi is often used to represent the field of psychology and the matrix variable **Z** is often used in computer vision to denote an embedding.
+The name PsiZ (pronounced *sigh zeee*) is meant to serve as shorthard for the term *psychological embedding*.
+The greek letter Psi is often used to represent the field of psychology and the matrix variable **Z** is often used in computer vision to denote a latent feature space.

 Quick Start
 -----------